felixleopoldo/benchpress/docs/source/module_add.rst

             "script.R"

-:numref:`new_graph_script` shows `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_graph/script.R>`__, which generates a random undirected graph (symmetric binary matrix) and saves it properly.
+:numref:`new_graph_script` shows `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_graph/script.R>`__, which generates a random undirected graph (symmetric binary matrix) and saves it properly in the CSV format specified in :ref:`file_formats`.

 .. to the ``adjmat`` variable of the ``output`` field of `rule.smk <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_graph/rule.smk>`__.

 .. code-block:: r
     :name: new_graph_script
-    :caption: script.R in the new_graph template.
+    :caption: script.R from new_graph.

     p <- as.integer(snakemake@wildcards[["p"]])